deftio/simpleJSLib/README.md

     if (typeof define === 'function' && define.amd) {
         // AMD.
 Register as an anonymous module.
         //console.log("AMD")
         define([], factory);
     } else if (typeof exports === 'object') {

         if ((typeof module !== 'object' ) || (typeof module !== "function") ) // this hack required for older versions of node var m =require('module');
         // Node.
 Does not work with strict CommonJS, but
-        // only CommonJS-like environments that support module.exports,
+        // only CommonJS-like environments that support module.exports, like Node.
-        // like Node.
-        //console.log("node...");
+        //console.log(" CommonJS ...");
         var lib= factory();
         module.exports=lib;